By David Madrid

-The pitbull howled in pain, but he knew his boys’ lives were at stake.
+The pit bull howled in pain, but he knew his boys’ lives were at stake.
 He fought like a crazy dog.
-He spun on the chupacabra and locked his jaws on his arm.
+He spun on the chupacabra and locked his jaws on the beast’s arm.

-A pitbull can clamp down with a powerful bite, about 235 pounds of pressure.
+A pit bull can clamp down with a powerful bite, about 235 pounds of pressure.
 The chupacabra screamed, and the pungent smell of sulfur filled the air.

 The chupacabra couldn’t escape the dog’s grip.
 He twisted and turned and tried to fly away, but he couldn’t get loose.
 He tore at the dog with the sharp nails of his free hand.
 But Elvis didn’t let loose.
 He slammed the chupacabra to the ground and bit down harder.

-The boys picked up rocks and stoned the chupacabra.
+The oldest brother picked up a rock and flung it at the chupacabra.

-It was a bloody affair and the chupacabra met his match.
+The melee was a bloody affair, and the chupacabra met his match.
 The violence he had visited upon many a hapless victim was returned to him threefold that night.
-The pitbull tore the arm off the shrieking animal and relaunched himself onto the chupacabra and ripped at him with sharp pit bull teeth.
+The pit bull tore the arm off the shrieking animal and relaunched himself onto the chupacabra and ripped at him with sharp pit bull teeth.

 That night, the chupacabra felt how it was to have life brutally bled out of you.
 He was finally dead.
 Dead as the rattlesnake that had come before him.

-Elvis dropped to the ground in a bloody heap.
+Elvis dropped to the ground a bloody mess.
 He whined softly.
 When the boys ran to him, he feebly wagged his tail.
 His boys were his life.
 They were safe.

 When the police saw the dead animal, they called the Game and Fish Department.
 A game warden came, took a lot of pictures, asked questions and took away the animal’s carcass.
 Everyone, the police, the game warden, the neighbors, agreed they had never seen such a creature.

-The dad had heard stories of El Chupacabra, but he didn’t mention it.
+The dad had heard stories of el chupacabra, but he didn’t mention them.
 He was civilized after all and not some superstitious bumpkin.